outdreamer/build-a-cure-1/docs/analysis_types.md

         - if you have night owl genes but force yourself to be a morning person
         - if you have genes that can handle low calcium levels but you eat a lot of calcium

+      - can you delegate computation to tumor cells to prevent them from splitting

+      - cancer tends to make use of whatever tools already exist, which means its moves are predictable given available resource combinations

+      - does cancer also have unpredictable activity in generating new tools, not just adjacent combinations of existing tools but systemic tools like new pathways?

     - rules

       - bind